VincentSC/node-red-contrib-graphql-convert/README.md

-Simple node that converts the payload to a specific type.
+Node-RED node that converts between graphql and json
-Currently converts to string, number and boolean.